 Tryptophan is an amino acid that is necessary to make serotonin.
 Foods that contain tryptophan: wild salmon, eggs, poultry, tofu, nuts and seeds, baked potato with the skin, avocado, bananas, lentils, kidney beans, chickpeas, rolled oats and tahini.

 Omega – 3 – Essential fatty acids deficiency has been linked to depression and Alzheimer’s.
 Make omega-3s an essential part of your diet.
 If you don’t get enough essential fatty acids from your diet, I recommend taking an omega-3 supplement.
 Foods rich in omega-3: Oily fish like wild salmon, sardines, anchovies and mackerel. walnuts, almonds, seeds like flaxseed, chia and hemp.
 Avocado, olive oil and wheatgerm.

 Carbohydrates are needed for energy.
 Lack of glucose in your blood will result in feeling tired and weak.
-Good sources of complex carbohydrates include whole grains like brown rice, wholemeal breads and sweet potatoes.
+Good sources of complex carbohydrates include whole grains like brown rice, wholemeal bread and sweet potatoes.

 Water is essential in keeping our bodies hydrated.
 Dehydration can have a negative impact on the brain.
 It can lead to low mood, poor concentration, headaches and irritability.

 Blood sugar imbalance

 Eating regularly during the day is important in keeping energy levels and mood stable.
 Try to have regular meals throughout the day.
 Do not go for long periods without food.
 Make sure you are eating every 4 hours.
 Eating breakfast is also important to balance blood sugar levels.